-We intend to develop and commercialize pipeline product candidates based on our patented enzymatic technology platform for marketing authorization of NexoBrid and EscharEx in the U.S. and other indications.
+We intend to develop and commercialize pipeline product candidates based on our patented enzymatic technology platform for (i) marketing authorization of EscharEx in the U.S. and other jurisdictions, (ii) NexoBrid in the U.S. for children and in other jurisdictions and (iii) MW005 in variety of jurisdictions across the world.
 However, before obtaining regulatory approval for the sale of our pipeline product candidates in any jurisdiction, we must conduct, at our own expense, clinical studies to demonstrate that the products are safe and effective.